gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy joked,
 brushing away her sister's half-hearted punch.

-A double hundred steps later they came to a door.
+A double hundred steps later they came to a gray steel door.
 "Armory Number Four," Maddy read aloud, tracing the faded words with her finger.
-She glanced at Dockety,
+She glanced back at Dockety,
-who had been moving slower and slower.
+who was moving ever more slowly.
 "Maybe we can find you a new arm here," she said, trying to make it a joke.